By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 However, if you’re like me and stress happens to find you no matter how you try to avoid it, you can still combat it before it makes you reach for something unhealthy.

 How to placate your stressed-out self: When you feel that craving for a “comfort food” hit, take a series of deep breaths, or do a quick exercise.
-Go for a quick jog, put on a song and dance around the house, or even take a brisk walk.
+Go for a quick jog, put on a song and dance around the house, do some yoga or take a brisk walk.
 Exercise (even when light) is another dopamine-releasing activity that will give you a little rush of “happy” that may just squash that troublesome craving.

 If you feel thirsty, you’re already dehydrated!